 Tips: Onion bulbing is triggered by day length, and maximum day length during the growing season increases from south to north.
 Short-day onions are grown at lower latitudes in the South, while intermediate and long-day onions are grown at higher latitudes.
 Refer to “Adaptation” in each variety description for details.

-Fall onion sets will ship at the appropriate time for your planting zone.
+Spring onion sets will ship at the appropriate time for your planting zone.
 The chart below estimates when your onion sets will arrive.
-You will receive an email notifying you when your onion plants ship giving you a few days to prepare for planting.
+You will receive an email notifying you when your onions ship giving you a few days to prepare for planting.